 3. Data governance

 University corporate data management activities exist to effectively and efficiently manage the data assets of the University.
-With a focus on continuous improvement, the Data Management Group contributes to decisions on the collection and management of data, proactively defines data rules, resolves data issues, and fosters an organisational approach to data handling.
-Minutes from Data Management Group meetings are available on MyUSC (staff intranet).
+With a focus on continuous improvement, the Data Management Group (staff login required) contributes to decisions on the collection and management of data, proactively defines data rules, resolves data issues, and fosters an organisational approach to data handling.
+Minutes from Data Management Group meetings are available on MyUniSC (staff login required).

 4. Data management